A Geometric Structure Associated with the Convex Polygon: Proofs of and

-When $(u,u')=(e_c,e_{c'})$, statement (ii) is still correct.
-However, when $X$ travels along the two lower borders of $\block(e_c,e_{c'})$ (recall the lower borders defined in Definition~\ref{def:lower-bottom-borders}), the orientation of $OX$ may \textbf{not} strictly increase but just keep invariant during the traveling process.
-This occurs when $Z_c^{c'}$ lies on the boundary of the opposite quadrant of $\qd_c^{c'}$ as shown in Figure~\ref{fig:raylemma}~(c).
+When $(u,u')=(e_c,e_{c'})$, part~2 still holds.
+However, \emph{if $X$ travels along the two lower borders of $\block(e_c,e_{c'})$, it is possible that the orientation of $OX$ keeps invariant during the traveling process.} This occurs when $Z_c^{c'}$ lies on the boundary of the opposite quadrant of $\qd_c^{c'}$ as shown in Figure~\ref{fig:raylemma}~(c).
 (See Fact~\ref{fact:Z_advanced_bound} for more information.) \end{proof}